Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 3. Select the account that has the `Global administrator` role if prompted.
 4. On the `Permissions requested` page, select `Accept`.

+!!! info "Note"
+    Some participants reported that they got the following error message:

+    `AADSTS500200: User account ... is a personal Microsoft account.
+Personal Microsoft accounts are not supported for this application unless explicitly invited to an organization.
+Try signing out and signing back in with an organizational account."`

+In that case try following:

+- create new Azure AD user
+- assign it with `Global Administrator` role
+- sign in with this new user into Azure portal (that will require to change the password)
+- use this user to Authorize the Azure VPN application

 ## Task #3 - deploy lab resources

 Now, let's deploy lab resources.